 3. Cover the Complete Semantic Field

-Before writing, ask yourself: what LSI terms should I include?
+Before writing anything, ask yourself these questions: what LSI terms should I include?
 What related entities?
-What questions does someone have about this?
+What questions does someone researching this topic actually have?

 4. Use Precise, Consistent Terminology